1202martin/1202martin/README.md

 Currently located in Incheon, South Korea, I've been working as a Software Engineer for the past three years, working on my fourth one.

 On a normal basis, I'm in office from 09:30 to 17:30 KST, and in the Gym working out from 18:00 to 20:30.
-You can reach me at martin.dev.94@gmail.com at any time; I feel comfortable speaking English and Korean, so feel free to contact me- I won't bite 🤣
+You can reach me at martin.dev.94@gmail.com or martin941079@gmail.com at any time; I feel comfortable speaking English and Korean, so feel free to contact me- I won't bite 🤣

 [Skills]
 - Python